 Narrative:Twin Pioneer JZ-PPX took off from Mokmer at 09:30 for a local training flight.
-Take-offs and landings were practiced and after some time the captain requested and received permission to carry out manoeuvres outside the circuit.
-During one of these manoeuvres, a righthand turn, the right wing broke off.
-The aircraft lost control and spiraled down into the sea.
+Takeoffs and landings were practiced and after some time the captain requested and received permission to carry out manoeuvres outside the circuit.
+During one of these manoeuvres, a right-hand turn, the right wing broke off.
+The aircraft lost control and spiralled down into the sea.
 The wreckage stayed afloat for a while and sank.

 » NRC Handelsblad Overzeese Weekeditie xx.09.1958 (p.11)